+People who have an overactive amygdala may have a heightened fear response, causing increased anxiety in social situations.
 Anxiety and fear can protect you from danger.
-When you feel under threat, anxiety and fear trigger the release of hormones, such as adrenalin.
+When you feel under threat, anxiety, and fear trigger the release of hormones, such as adrenalin.
 Adrenalin causes your heart to beat faster to carry blood where it’s most needed.
 You breathe faster to provide the extra oxygen required for energy.
 You sweat to prevent overheating.
 Your mouth may feel dry, as your digestive system slows down to allow more blood to be sent to your muscles.
 Your senses become heightened and your brain becomes more alert.

 These changes make your body able to take action and protect you in a dangerous situation either by running away or fighting.
 It is known as the ‘fight or flight’ reflex.
 Once the danger has passed, other hormones are released, which may cause you to shake as your muscles start to relax.

-- Exposure to the feared social or performance situation provokes significant anxiety (including panic attack).
+- Exposure to the feared social or performance situation provokes significant anxiety (including panic attacks).

 - The person recognizes that the fear is excessive or unreasonable.
 Note: In children, there may be limited insight.